klauspost/compress/s2/README.md

 The "better" compression mode sees a good improvement in all cases, but usually at a performance cost.

-We only compare to the non-assembly AMD64 version of Snappy, since S2 does not have an assembly implementation yet.
-While this may seem to favour S2 on this platform, it is reasonable to assume that an S2 assembly implementation will gain the same speed.
-Therefore comparing to the non-assembly version gives the best apples-to-apples comparison.

 Incompressible content (`sharnd.out.2gb`, 2GB random data) sees the smallest speedup.
 This is likely dominated by synchronization overhead, which is confirmed by the fact that single threaded performance is higher (see above).